hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 ---

-A `active_directory` block supports the following:
+An `active_directory` block supports the following:

 * `client_id` - (Required) The Client ID of this relying party application.
 Enables OpenIDConnection authentication with Azure Active Directory.